tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline/Plan
-- Fix selected training in DayEditComp after switching a day from timeline
+- Timeline should refresh after a day was edited
 - Performance tuning with 'key' as a repeatable value instead of random int or createUuid
 - Close edit day dialog should persist changes
 - Show a dialog 'save current timeline?' when switching plans